ethereum/ethereum-org-website/src/content/eth2/merge/index.md

 ---
 title: The merge
-description: Learn about the merge - when mainnet Ethereum joins the Beacon Chain coordinated proof-of-stake system.
+description: Learn about the merge - when Mainnet Ethereum joins the Beacon Chain coordinated proof-of-stake system.
 lang: en
 template: eth2
 sidebar: true